Gordian II

 Gordian II (Marcus Antonius Gordianus Sempronianus Romanus; c.
-192 – April 238) was Roman emperor with his father Gordian I in 238 AD, the Year of the Six Emperors.
+192 – April 238) was briefly Roman emperor with his father Gordian I in 238, the Year of the Six Emperors.
 Seeking to overthrow Maximinus Thrax, he died in battle outside Carthage.
-Since he died before his father, Gordian II had the shortest reign of any Roman emperor, at 22 days.
+Since he died before his father, Gordian II had the shortest recorded reign of any Roman emperor, at about 22 days.

 Early life

 Born c.
 192, Gordian II was the only known son of Gordian I, who was said to be related to prominent senators.
 His praenomen and nomen Marcus Antonius suggest that his paternal ancestors received Roman citizenship under the triumvir Mark Antony, or one of his daughters, during the late Roman Republic.
 Gordian's cognomen "Gordianus" suggests that his family origins were from Anatolia, especially Galatia and Cappadocia.

 According to the notoriously unreliable Historia Augusta, his mother was a Roman woman called Fabia Orestilla, born circa 165, who the Historia claims was a descendant of emperors Antoninus Pius and Marcus Aurelius through her father Fulvus Antoninus.
 Modern historians have dismissed this name and her information as false.
 There is some evidence to suggest that Gordian's mother might have been the granddaughter of the Greek Sophist, consul and tutor Herodes Atticus.
-His younger sister was Antonia Gordiana, who was the mother of Emperor Gordian III.
+His younger sister was Maecia Faustina, who was the mother of Emperor Gordian III.

 Although the memory of the Gordians would have been cherished by the Senate and thus appear sympathetic in any senatorial documentation of the period, the only account of Gordian's early career that has survived is contained within the Historia Augusta, and it cannot be taken as an accurate or reliable description of his life story prior to his elevation to the purple in 238.
 According to this source, Gordian served as quaestor in Elagabalus' reign and as praetor and consul suffect with Emperor Severus Alexander.
 In 237 or 238, Gordian went to the province of Africa Proconsularis as a legatus under his father, who served as proconsular governor.